 There are certain golden rules for doing MVT you must not miss.

-DO NOT change excessive number of variables.
-Most advised are 3 to 5.
+Don’t change excessive number of variables.
+Advised gap is between 3 and 5.

 As you increase the number of changed variables, shared traffic volume diminish by half.

 - As you many combinations, some are guaranteed to be ridiculous.A combination having a banner showing “Free admission” and a headline saying “50%discount” as a gift will contradict.
 This will confuse the customer and will reduce your credibility.
 So check every combination for fallacies.

 - Estimating your traffic and timespan you can spare for the test before starting your multivariate test will clear your vision.These will even help you to decide whether to apply multivariate testing.
 Then, some more like how many variable to change or how many combinations to put on the test.